A Particle-in-cell Method for Plasmas with a Generalized Momentum Formulation, Part I: Model Formulation: Numerical Methods for the Field Equations

 \subsection{Description of the Wave Solver}

-Here we provide a description of the wave solver used to evolve the potentials in the Lorenz gauge formulation of Maxwell's equations.
-We first show how to derive the semi-discrete equation associated with the method, which takes the form of the modified Helmholtz equation \eqref{eq:modified Helmholtz eqn R^n}.
-Unlike the high order methods from our previous work, here we choose to discretize the time derivatives of the wave equation using a first-order backwards difference formula (BDF).
-We then provide a short section on the stability analysis of the proposed semi-discrete method.
-Following the introduction of the scheme, we establish a time consistency property that applies when the proposed discretization is used for the potentials in the Lorenz gauge formulation.
-Then, we briefly discuss the splitting technique that is used for multi-dimensional problems.
+Unlike the high-order time accurate methods from our previous work \cite{causley2014higher}, which are based on successive convolution, we discretize the time derivatives of the wave equation using a first-order accurate backwards difference formula (BDF).
+Again, we wish to emphasize that the spatial discretization in the fully-discrete method is fifth-order accurate, so we retain high-order spatial accuracy.
+A short section on the stability analysis of the semi-discrete method is presented.
+Then, we establish a time consistency property that applies when the proposed discretization is used for the potentials in the Lorenz gauge formulation.
+We briefly discuss the splitting technique that reduces multi-dimensional problems into a sequence of one-dimensional updates.